WalletConnect/walletconnect-docs/docs/advanced/migration-from-v1.x/dapps/dapp-checklist.md

 Preview of what eth methods your dapp may use:

+## Done with Your Integration?

-Once you are confident with the QA process, please check out the [Explorer Submission process](../explorer-submission.md).
+Once you feel confident with the QA process, please check out the [explorer submission process](../explorer-submission.md) to add your dapp to the [WalletConnect Explorer]([url](https://walletconnect.com/explorer)).